Separating Truth From Fiction

 Resources

-The Washington Post (Five myths about the common cold)Huffington Post (New Video Busts 4 Common Myths About Catching Cold in Cold Weather)Parents.com (12 Cold and Flu Myths)Do you have a constant sore throat with swelling?
-You could have tonsil stones.
-Here are common tonsil stones symptoms to be aware of.
+The Washington Post (Five myths about the common cold)Huffington Post (New Video Busts 4 Common Myths About Catching Cold in Cold Weather)Parents.com (12 Cold and Flu Myths)While many diets are not ideal or safe long-term, there are some diets that are just outright dangerous.
+The following are diets to avoid at all costs.